flametom/PSU_CSE584_Final/README.md

 ### Evaluation Metrics

 - **Error Detection Rate (EDR)**: Percentage of questions where the LLM successfully identified an error.
-- **Error Identification Accuracy (EIA)**: Semantic similarity between the model's error identification and the actual fault.
+- **Error Identification Accuracy (EIA)**: Semantic similarity between the model's error identification and the actual faulty reason.
 - **Error Admission Rate (EAR)**: Percentage of instances where the LLM admitted its error upon receiving feedback.
 - **Correction Accuracy (CA)**: Improvement in error identification accuracy after feedback.
 - **Context Consistency Score (CCS)**: Degree to which the LLM's responses remained consistent across repeated interactions.